jenkinsci/artifact-manager-s3-plugin/README.md

 * Use Insecure HTTP: Use URLs with the http protocol instead of the https protocol.
 * Use Transfer Acceleration: Use [S3 Transfer Acceleration](https://docs.aws.amazon.com/AmazonS3/latest/dev/transfer-acceleration.html)
 * Disable Session Token: When this option is enabled the plugin won't contact AWS for a session token and will just use the access key and secret key as configured by the Amazon Credentials plugin.
+* Use [AWS CLI](https://aws.amazon.com/cli/) for files upload to S3: When this option is enabled the plugin will use [AWS CLI](https://aws.amazon.com/cli/) to upload artifacts to S3.
+It allows to upload files over 5Gb (fix for [JENKINS-56740](https://issues.jenkins.io/browse/JENKINS-56740)).
+* Storage Class: When AWS CLI option is enabled, the plugin will AWS upload artifacts with selected [S3 Storage Class](https://aws.amazon.com/s3/storage-classes/).
+Dy default, this selection is ignored and plugin upload artifacts with STANDARD storage class.

 ![](images/bucket-settings.png)